 Top Left: Relay Number Top Right: No of Target Bottom Left: No of Competitor Bottom Right: No of Event c.)
 Prohibited information on targets d.)
 Other markings on targets e.)
-Single, double and electronic targets i) Competitions in which the MLAIC C200 target is used will be shot using a single target for all thirteen shots for each competitor.
+Single, double and electronic targets

 Neither the competitor's name nor nationality shall appear or be identifiable in any manner on the target.